Eskin History, Family Crest & Coats of Arms

 - Jules Eskin (1931-2016), American principal cellist of the Boston Symphony Orchestra

-- Darryl Eskin, American Democrat politician, Delegate to Democratic National Convention from Colorado, 2004
+- Darryl Eskin, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 2004

-- Babs Eskin, American Democrat politician, Delegate to Democratic National Convention from California, 2000
+- Babs Eskin, American Democratic Party politician, Delegate to Democratic National Convention from California, 2000

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 - Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)

 - The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 30) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html